 Prerequisites: Students must pass a criminal background check performed by the Washington State Patrol and DSHS and have a No Record on File report.
 A non-refundable fee is charged to each student for the background check.

 Students must have current immunizations including Measles/Mumps/ Rubella, Hepatitis B series, T-dap (within the last 10 years), TWO-PPD/ Tuberculosis Tests (the second PPD should occur 10-14 days after the reading of the first PPD), and Varicella, as required by contracts with clinical facilities and CDC recommendations.
 Proof of immunizations should be submitted the first day of class, unless arrangements have been made with the instructor.

 The student must have the ability to lift up to 50 pounds.
 The student must be screened using the CASAS assessment to meet eligibility requirements.

 Introduction to the role and responsibilities of a Nursing Assistant.
 Includes the following topics: resident/work environment, infection control, special needs of the elderly, communication and interpersonal skills, body systems (introduction to key anatomical, physiological and pathological terms), documentation responsibilities, residents’ rights, long-term care setting, legal/ethical issues, and stages of death and dying.
 This course will meet the didactic portion of Washington State and Omnibus Budget Reconciliation Act (OBRA) requirements for Nursing Assistant Training.

-Explore the principles of providing basic patient care; includes the minimum requirements for skill competencies as required under the Washington State and Omnibus Budget Reconciliation Act (OBRA) requirements for the Nursing Assistant.
-Students must correctly demonstrate 100% of the steps for each of the skills tested.
+Prepares students for employment as a basic patient care provider under the supervision of professional licensed providers such as a Registered Nurse.
+Includes content describing principles of providing basic patient care.
+Provides the minimum requirements for skill competencies as required under the Washington State and Omnibus Budget Reconciliation Act (OBRA) requirements for the Nursing Assistant Training.
+Successful completion of NAC 126 & 136.